mariasirenko/page/README.md

 Genotyping SNVs
 1. Run cellranger count
-2. Run getBaseCalls on the cellranger count output directory 2a. plotnumis() to look at number of UMIs per cell
+2. Run getBaseCalls on the cellranger count output directory
 3. Convert basecalls into wildtype and mutant assignments
 4. Merge genotype assignments with seurat object